-So, you’ve decided you need a new LMS.
-Either you’re implementing an LMS for the first time or your current LMS is clunky, provides minimal to no customer support, and just isn’t meeting your learning needs.
-Ultimately you’re looking for an LMS that will enable you to scale your training efforts while ensuring you have the support you need to achieve your learning goals.
+So, you’ve decided to invest in a new learning management system.
+Either you’re implementing an LMS for the first time or your current solution is clunky, has lackluster customer support, and isn’t meeting your learning needs.
+Ultimately you’re looking for a platform that will enable you to scale your training efforts while ensuring you have the support you need to achieve your learning goals.

 Step 1: Identify your audience

-Once you have identified your training audience, or audiences, and analyzed what you need from your new LMS, it’ll be easier to identify the exact elements you require within your new platform.
-It’s also important to ask colleagues, stakeholders, and those who will be using the LMS what they require from the system.
+Once you have identified your training audience, or audiences, and analyzed what you need from your new LMS, it’ll clarify the exact elements you require within your new platform.

 Step 2: Focus on important features

-- Reporting – One of the best parts of using an LMS is the powerful reporting it provides.
-LMS reporting makes it easy to accurately track learner progression, course status and completion rate, exam results, etc.
+- Reporting: One of the best parts of using an LMS is the powerful reporting it provides.
+LMS reporting makes it easy to accurately track learner progression, course status and completion rate, exam results, and so on.

-- Integrations – By integrating applications you already use in your organization, you’ll get the most efficiency out of your LMS.
-LMS integrations can help increase learner and admin engagement, and delivers a better user experience.
+- Integrations: By integrating applications you already use in your organization, you’ll get the most efficiency out of your LMS.
+LMS integrations can help increase learner and admin engagement, and deliver a better user experience.
 For example, your LMS can be just one click away for your learners if Single Sign-On (SSO) is integrated via your internal website or intranet.

-- SCORM and xAPI compliant – Ensuring your LMS is SCORM and xAPI compliant is a pretty essential feature.
+- SCORM and xAPI compliant: Ensuring your LMS supports SCORM and xAPI courses content is a pretty essential feature.
 If the LMS you’re considering isn’t compliant, it’s likely it’s a very basic system.

-- Portals – Learning portals offer your learners a great user experience, but also make it possible to manage multiple training audiences in one system.
-Additionally, portals allow you to share content across portals to avoid the duplication of work.
+- Learning portals: Learning portals offer your learners a great user experience, but also make it possible to manage multiple training audiences in one system.
+Additionally, you can share content across portals to avoid the duplication of work.